-I2.I The function of a ministry will be to act as the organ of the minister in his capacity as a co-ordinator of the national affairs which fall within the scope of his ministry.
-Policies will be formulated by the District Councils, departments of which will hold the greater financial control.
+- The function of a ministry will be to act as the organ of the minister in his capacity as a co-ordinator of the national affairs which fall within the scope of his ministry.
+Policies will be formulated by the District Councils, departments of which will hold the greater financial control. - 5122 There will be no distinction between civil servants and local authority administrators. - 5123 The departments of District Councils should be reflected at Provincial and Central levels by departments holding the same title having a co-ordinating function.

-- I2:2 There will be no distinction between civil servants and local authority administrators. - I2.3 The departments of District Councils should be reflected at Provincial and National levels by departments holding the same title having a co-ordinating function. - I3.
-Provision of watch-dog facilities. - I3.I The function of the Ombudsman will be elevated and enlarged so that it will comprise a major part of governmental practice.
+Provision of watch-dog facilities

+- 5131 The function of the Ombudsman will be elevated and enlarged so that it will comprise a major part of governmental practice.
 This will be done by the appointment of Commissions.
-There will be two parts to each Commission: an inspectorate and a research and advisory division. - I3.2 The field of a Commission will cover either the whole of one or more, or parts of several governmental departments. - I3.3 The Inspectorate will be partly staffed by permanent employees of the Commission and partly by co-opted citizens.
-The co-opted citizens will form juries which will examine in detail and in collusion with the permanent employees of the Commission any activity of government, a Commission, industry or commerce.
+There will be two parts to each Commission: an inspectorate and a research and advisory division. - 5132 The field of a Commission will cover either the whole of one or more, or parts of several governmental departments.

+- The Inspectorate will be partly staffed by permanent employees of the Commission and partly by co-opted citizens.
+The co-opted citizens will form juries which will examine in detail and in co-operation with the permanent employees of the Commission any activity of government, a Commission, industry or commerce.
 The jury will exist only for the length of time of the specific enquiry or series of enquiries after which it will be disbanded.
 The jury can recommend prosecution.
-Its findings, which must be made public immediately the enquiry is completed, can be used as evidence. - I3.4 The Research and Advisory Division will consist of permanent employees who will carry out primary research in all fields and examine inter-relationships between the activities of several different government departments. - 13.5 The Commission will receive, via the Inspectorate, complaints from the public and will act upon them.
+Its findings, which must be made public immediately the enquiry is completed, can be used as evidence. - The Research and Advisory Division will consist of permanent employees who will carry out primary research in all fields and examine inter-relationships between the activities of several different government departments. - 5135 The Commission will receive, via the Inspectorate, complaints from the public and will act upon them.

-I4.
-Decentralisation of Government.
+Decentralisation of Government